Call Us Now - 1800 Helpline

 Statutory Claims

 A statutory claim is a claim made through WorkCover Queensland arising from an injury that occurred at work or in the journey to or from work.
-Compensation is available for your injuries and to cover expenses that may be incurred as a result of your injuries.

 Before you commence a Common Law claim you may need assistance with the statutory claims process.